Leigh-Anne Pinnock: Activism and public image

-Pinnock is noted for her social justice advocacy; she speaks on issues including the Black Lives Matter movement, racial equality, colorism, feminism, and racism in the UK.
+Pinnock is noted for her social justice advocacy; she speaks on issues including the Black Lives Matter movement, racial equality, colourism, feminism, and racism in the UK.
 To this end, she has shared her own experiences with racism as a child, as well as in the music industry.
 Early into her career, she refrained from discussing about these subjects over fears she would offend people and lose fans.
 In an interview with Glamour magazine, she spoke about her experiences with race and how she felt "invisible" for the first three years as the only black girl in Little Mix, while at the same time acknowledging her own privilege as a light-skinned, mixed-race woman."My reality was feeling lonely while touring predominantly to white countries.
 I sang to fans who don't see me or hear me or cheer me on.
 My reality is feeling anxious before fan events and signings because I always feel like I'm the least favoured.
 My reality is constantly feeling like I have to work 10 times harder and longer to mark my place in the group, because my talent alone isn't enough.
 My reality is all the times I felt invisible within my group.
 Part of me is fully aware that my experience would have been even harder to deal with had I been dark-skinned.
 Our reality is no matter how far you think you've come, racism exists.

 — Pinnock on the racism she has experienced throughout her career.In 2019, Pinnock attended Pride in London, marching alongside charity organisations Mermaids, Stonewall, and Black Pride, to advocate for trans and LGBTQ rights.
 She also attended the Black Lives Matter protests in London, and she has spoken out about the murders of African Americans George Floyd and Breonna Taylor by American police.

 In 2019, Pinnock (who is also known for her charity work), as well as other British celebrities, climbed Mount Kilimanjaro to raise funds for Comic Relief's Red Nose Day.
 In 2021, in partnership with her fiancé and sister Sairah, she launched a charity called The Black Fund, which supports existing charities and groups who deliver support to the black community, including financial support.
 In 2022, the charity co-funded two scholarships for young creative black leaders to expand their visions in Tokyo.

 In July 2023, Pinnock was awarded an honorary doctorate from Buckinghamshire New University in recognition of her anti-racism and racial equality work.

+In September 2025, Pinnock spoke at the Together for Palestine charity concert, held to raise funds for Palestinian-led organisations operating in the Gaza Strip.
+Pinnock also sung on "Lullaby", a charity single released in December 2025 for the Together for Palestine fund.